-Machu Picchu Mountain is one of the 7 man-made wonders of the world that is most famous for its ancient Inca ruins consisting of temples, terraces and water channels.
+Machu Picchu Mountain is one of the 7 man-made wonders of the world that is most famous for its ancient Inca ruins consisting of temples, terraces, and water channels.

-WHERE IS MACHU PICCHU LOCATED
+WHERE IS MACHU PICCHU MOUNTAIN?

-Machu Picchu Mountain is located in the Sacred Valley approximately 70km from Cusco City in Peru.
+Machu Picchu Mountain is located in the Sacred Valley approximately 70 km from Cusco City in Peru.

-There are a couple of ways of reaching Machu Picchu Mountain by either trekking or by train and bus.
+There are a couple of ways of reaching Machu Picchu by either trekking or by train and bus.

-Trekking Machu Picchu:
+Trekking Machu Picchu

-The Inca trail is the most common route for trekking Machu Picchu and there are many different packages to choose from including 2-day, 4-day, 5-day and 8-day treks.
+The Inca trail is the most common route for trekking Machu Picchu and there are many different packages to choose from including 2-day, 4-day, 5-day, and 8-day treks.

-There are dozens of tour operators and offices dotted around Cusco City to book the Inca trail to Machu Picchu, but in my experience, it can be overwhelming trying to find an operator to book a trek with and not be ripped off.
+There are dozens of tour operators and offices dotted around Cusco City to book the Inca Trail to Machu Picchu, but in my experience, it can be overwhelming trying to find an operator to book a trek with and not be ripped off.

 I recommend planning a trip to Machu Picchu on the Get Your Guide website.
-They have a number of trekking options to Machu Picchu Mountain that are affordable and reliable.
+They have a number of trekking options that are affordable and reliable.

 Click Here to search for all trekking Machu Picchu options and book online!

-Train + Bus to Machu Picchu Mountain:
+Train + Bus to Machu Picchu

 There are daily trains that depart from Ollantaytambo (a town near Cusco) and arrive in Aguas Calientes.
 The 2-hour train journey itself is beyond scenic and an experience I am sure you will never forget!

-Find All ∼ Hotels in Aguas Calientes
+Find All → Hotels in Aguas Calientes

-Train Cost: $100 – $200 return depending on which package you choose.
+- Train Cost: $100 – $200 return depending on which package you choose.